-In 2019, 417 defendants attended the VIP program at the Boone County Courthouse.
+In 2020, 113 defendants attended the VIP program at the Boone County Courthouse.
 Defendants are required to pay a fee to attend the program, a portion of which is provided to the court.
-Revenue from this program totaled \$2,085.
+Revenue from this program totaled \$565.

 Defendants who live a distance from the Boone County Courthouse, or who cannot attend this program on the first Monday of each month, can request approval from the court to attend a more convenient program, provided it offers the same teaching format and substantive content.
+In 2020, defendants were also given the option to complete an online equivalent course offered by the Mothers Against Drunk Driving (MADD) organization.